JairajJangle/react-native-tree-multi-select/README.md

   type TreeViewRef
 } from 'react-native-tree-multi-select';

-const myData: TreeNode[] = [...];
+// Refer to the Properties table below or the example app for the TreeNode type const myData: TreeNode[] = [...];

-export function MyAppScreen(){
+export function TreeViewUsageExample(){
   const treeViewRef = React.useRef<TreeViewRef | null>(null);

-  // Recommended to use debounce for search function function triggerSearch(text: string){
+  // It's recommended to use debounce for the search function (refer to the example app) function triggerSearch(text: string){
     // Pass search text to the tree along with the keys on which search is to be done(optional) treeViewRef.current?.setSearchText(text, ["name"]);
   }

-  // Callback functions for check and expand state changes const handleSelectionChange = (checkedIds: string[]) => {
+  // Callback functions for check and expand state changes: const handleSelectionChange = (checkedIds: string[]) => {
     // NOTE: Do something with updated checkedIds here };